buildplan/container-monitor/README.md

   - **System Cleanup**: Interactively run `docker system prune -a` to remove all unused Docker resources.
     `./container-monitor.sh --prune`
   - **View Logs**: View recent logs for a container, with optional keyword filtering.
-    `./container-monitor.sh logs portainer error critical`
+    `./container-monitor.sh --logs portainer error critical`

 -----

 ### Automation (Running as a Service)

-For automated execution, using `summary` and `--no-update` is recommended.
+For automated execution, using `--summary` and `--no-update` is recommended.

 #### Option A: systemd Timer Setup (Recommended)